eric645/learning_log/README.md

 Chapter 18
 ===

+<h2><em> I finish this chapter by using Pycharm. </em></h2>

+This means you have to change a little way to finish.
+If anyone have this question, please contact to me, and I will post the meausres to handle the problems.

 In this chapter you'll use Django to build Learning Log, a simple web application that lets you keep track of information you've learned about particular topics.
 This section will help you get a virtual environment set up.

 - [Creating a Virtual Environment](#creating-a-virtual-environment)